 Golden Nugget got a late start due to some early technical issues, but once GN found its sea legs, the casino has been one of the biggest surprises in the legal NJ online gambling market.

-Because Betfair was an already-established brand in New Jersey, Betfair’s online casino operates on a completely separate platform from GoldenNuggetCasino.com, making both iCasinos standalone products – the only thing they share is a license.
+Because Betfair was an already-established brand in New Jersey, Betfair’s online casino operates on a completely separate platform from GoldenNuggetCasino.com, making both online casinos standalone products — the only thing they share is a license.

 Unlike Golden Nugget and Betfair, Tropicana and Virgin both use the same online gaming platform, powered by Gamesys.

-From the outset, Tropicana’s online casino sites have been among the top revenue generators in the state.
+From the outset, Tropicana’s online casino sites were among the top revenue generators in the state.

 One of the reasons for its success could be its early adoption of last-four Social Security number verification.
 The state’s other casinos were asking players to divulge their complete Social Security number while Tropicana was running player verification checks based on just the last four digits of customer’s SSN.